Chevalière d'Éon: Life as a woman

 Despite the fact that d'Éon habitually wore a dragoon's uniform, rumours circulated in London that d'Éon was actually a woman.
-A betting pool was started on the London Stock Exchange about d'Éon's true sex.
+A betting pool was started on the London Stock Exchange about d'Éon's true gender.
 D'Éon was invited to join, but declined, saying that an examination would be dishonouring, whatever the result.
 After a year without progress, the wager was abandoned.
 Following the death of Louis XV in 1774, the Secret du Roi was abolished, and d'Éon tried to negotiate a return from exile.
 The writer Pierre de Beaumarchais represented the French government in the negotiations.
 The resulting twenty-page treaty permitted d'Éon to return to France and retain the ministerial pension, but required that d'Éon turn over the correspondence regarding the Secret du Roi.

 Madame Campan writes in her memoirs: "This eccentric being had long solicited permission to return to France; but it was necessary to find a way of sparing the family he had offended the insult they would see in his return; he was therefore made to resume the costume of that sex to which in France everything is pardoned.
 The desire to see his native land once more determined him to submit to the condition, but he revenged himself by combining the long train of his gown and the three deep ruffles on his sleeves with the attitude and conversation of a grenadier, which made him very disagreeable company."

 The Chevalier d'Éon claimed to have been assigned female at birth, and demanded recognition by the government as such.
-D'Éon claimed to have been raised as a boy because Louis d'Éon de Beaumont could only inherit from his in-laws if he had a son.
+D'Éon claimed to have been raised as a boy because Louis d'Éon de Beaumont could inherit from his in-laws only if he had a son.
 King Louis XVI and his court complied with this demand, but required in turn that d'Éon dress appropriately in women's clothing, although d'Éon was allowed to continue to wear the insignia of the Order of Saint-Louis.
 When the king's offer included funds for a new wardrobe of women's clothes, d'Éon agreed.
 In 1777, after fourteen months of negotiation, d'Éon returned to France and as punishment was banished to Tonnerre.

+Once King Louis's agreement was reached with d'Éon, reports of d'Éon leaving Britain reached the public.
+These reports sparked legal cases pertaining to unresolved wagers to be filed.
+This led to Chief Justice William Murray, 1st Earl of Mansfield, to legally pronounce d'Éon as female under English law.